Liberty Island is an island located in the bay between the New York and New Jersey.

 It passed through the hands of various private owners before it was purchased by the City of New York in 1756.

-After the United States had come into being, a need was felt to fortify New York by establishing a base on Liberty Island.
+After the United States had come into being, a need was felt to fortify New York by establishing a base on the Island.

 To this end, the island was purchased by the federal government in 1800.